Chlordecone: History

 In the U.S., chlordecone, commercialized under the brand name "Kepone", was produced by Allied Signal Company and LifeSciences Product Company in Hopewell, Virginia.
 The improper handling and dumping of the substance (including the waste materials generated in its manufacturing process) into the nearby James River (U.S.) in the 1960s and 1970s drew national attention to its toxic effects on humans and wildlife.
-After two physicians, Dr. Yi-nan Chou and Dr. Robert S. Jackson of the Virginia Health Department, notified the Centers for Disease Control that employees of the company had been found to have toxic chemical poisoning, LifeSciences voluntarily closed its plant on 4 July 1975, and cleanup of the contamination began and a 100-mile section of the James River was closed to fishing while state health officials looked for other persons who might have been injured.
+After two physicians, Dr. Yi-nan Chou and Dr. Robert S. Jackson of the Virginia Health Department, notified the Centers for Disease Control that employees of the company had been found to have toxic chemical poisoning, LifeSciences closed its plant on 4 July 1975, and cleanup of the contamination began.
+A 100-mile section of the James River was closed to fishing while state health officials looked for other persons who might have been injured.
 At least 29 people in the area were hospitalized as a result of their exposure to Kepone.

 The product is made in a Diels-Alder reaction shared with pesticides like chlordane and endosulfan.
 Chlordecone is cited amongst a handful of other noxious substances as the driver for Gerald Ford's approval of the Toxic Substances Control Act in 1976, a United States regulatory bill that was controversial due to the financial burden it put on chemical production companies to get approval for new compounds.